open-rpc/spec/README.md

 An OpenRPC document that conforms to the OpenRPC Specification is itself a JSON object, which must be represented in JSON format.

+It is RECOMMENDED that the OpenRPC document be named: `openrpc.json`.
+Tooling that requires an OpenRPC document as input MAY assume the default document location to be `./openrpc.json`, where the `./` represents the current working directory.

 All field names in the specification are **case sensitive**.
 This includes all fields that are used as keys in a map, except where explicitly noted that keys are **case insensitive**.